MATTMCCA/Heliotrope/log/README.md

 # Log 015

 PCB artwork has been fixed, I ordered a batch of new parts, and the newest rev of the logic board (plus I fabed NightShade too). all PCB's come with matching stencil.
 I should be able to assemble once everything arrives.
 Now we play the waiting game.

+# Log 016
+I was think about vias today, roughly, the Logic board vias have a 4mil radius.
+That's about 25mils in circumference, those vias might get warm at anything over half an amp...... note to self, use more/bigger vias for power traces.
+Well...
+I might be fine, FR4 is rated for 130C..... *"cringes and commits to repo"*